-This person is single, no children and earns a six figure income.
+This person is single, no children, the debt is relatively new and earns a six figure income.
 All of his tax returns have been filed.
 These facts about him are important because without knowing anything more, they probably mean that he is NOT a good candidate for an IRS Offer In Compromise, i.e. he is not likely a good candidate to reach a settlement with the IRS for less than is owed.

 A quick review of the realities that exist in regards to the offer in compromise program is in order here, before I get to my point.

 The IRS will disagree with this person's amount of living expenses.
 It will review his expenses closely in order to calculate how much money he SHOULD have at the end of each month to pay toward his tax debt.
 I emphasized the word should on purpose.

 The IRS doesn't have to pay much attention to what he actually spends each month.
 It can rely primarily on some “standard allowances” which have been created to tell it what the “average joe” lives on each month.
 Applying these standards will leave this person with fake or phantom income.
 That income will be the basis of the amount the IRS thinks he can afford to pay.
 Typically they won't allow for his payments of credit card debt, retirement investment, vacation, Christmas, birthday, eating out, etc. etc. etc. If a single person in Maricopa county earns $6500.00 per month after tax withholding, the IRS will probably see an ability to pay a few thousand per month toward the debt.
 These standards can be challenged to some degree, but it is not easy to do.

 2. The Offer in Compromise process isn't informal